WebCivics/ADP/docs/UseCases.md

 In Summary, the inclusion of Verifiable Credentials within the Agent Discovery Protocol unlocks a powerful layer of trust, transparency, and control for agents operating within the Web 3.0, Solid, and MyData ecosystems.

+### Defining services that exist within a domain structure.

+if TLS is used, then TLS Certificates can be issued to different subdomains.
+This is not the case for sub-directories.

+For example;

+/root
+    /myapp
+    /myotherapp
+    /mychatbot

+therefore,

+The ADP method could define information about multiple agents, by providing a check-sum reference for the files contained within the sub-directories

 **